HoboJoe2/chess-move-frequency/README.md

 you can do whatever you feel like)

 1. Download python from python.org
-2. Clone the repository by clicking the clone button on github
+2. Download the files by clicking the green download button, then clicking download zip.
-3. Open file explorer to where you just cloned the repository
+3. Open file explorer to where you just downloaded the zip
-4. Put your pgn file in the folder and call it "pgn_file.pgn" (The name has to be that or the code won't work)
+4. Extract the zip by right-clicking it and choosing 'extract'
-5. Copy the location of the folder by clicking the bar above the files and using Ctrl + C (should be something similar to "C:/This PC/Documents/chess-move-frequency" depending on where you cloned the repository to)
+5. Put your pgn file in the extracted folder and call it "pgn_file.pgn" (The name has to be that or the code won't work)
-6. Open command prompt and type "cd " then paste the location (Eg. "cd C:/This PC/Documents/chess-move-frequency")
+6. Copy the location of the folder by clicking the bar above the files and using Ctrl + C (should be something similar to "C:/This PC/Documents/chess-move-frequency" depending on where you cloned the repository to)
-7. Type "pip install -r requirements.txt" and wait until it finishes
+7. Open command prompt and type "cd " then paste the location (Eg. "cd C:/This PC/Documents/chess-move-frequency")
-8. Close the command prompt
+8. Type "pip install -r requirements.txt" and wait until it finishes
-9. Run main.py
+9. Close the command prompt

-Hopefully that works, if it doesn't maybe just
+10. Run main.py